 The wheels would have to be replaced.

 Over the last 15 years, I have revamped several Lima models, particularly class 117 DMUs and a few wagons.
 On those models, I used my Dremel to grind down Romford axles to fit.
-During that process, I found that no two Lima bogies are the same and they every axle I ground down was actually a different length.
-They were effectively purposely cut to fit.
-In other words, I had found that the manufacturing quality of Lima bogies was so varied, that even their own 24.5mm axle was never a snug fit.
+During that process, I found that no two Lima bogies are the same and that every axle I ground down was actually a different length.
+They were effectively purposely cut to fit and I had found that the manufacturing quality of Lima bogies was so varied, that even their own 24.5mm axle was never a snug fit.

 A reamer would enable me to open out the axle boxes on every bogie to accept 26mm axles.
 The variability in manufacturing would be resolved in that some bogies might require more reaming out than others but at the end, they would all consistently take 26mm axles.

 A DCC Concepts bearing reamer was duly purchased.

 While this was on order, I also ordered replacement wheelsets from Gibsons.
 These days, they make 12mm wheels with disc pads already moulded in place, so for BT10 bogies, this is perfect.